dra2020/dra-analytics/docs/splitting.md

 export declare function calcDistrictSplitting(CxD: CxD, districtTotals: number[], countyTotals: number[], bLD: boolean = false): number;
 ```

-These two functions implement the county-district splitting metrics
+These two functions implement the generic county-district splitting metrics
 without the preprocessing that DRA does to "reduce" the county-district matrix.

 ### _calcCountySplitting